Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Introduction

-In more detail, our approach is based on {adaptively constructing a benchmark that has privileged (but not necessarily full) information about future randomness}.
-This can be viewed as an online primal-dual method, wherein our benchmark serves as a dual solution, which we then use to construct a feasible online policy.
-The centrepiece of our approach are the \emph{Bellman inequalities}, which decompose the regret of an online policy into two distinct terms: The first, which we call the \emph{Bellman Loss}, arises from computational considerations, specifically, from requiring that the benchmark is tractable (instead of a dynamic program, which is usually intractable); The second, which we call the \emph{Information Loss}, accounts for the intrinsic randomness of the process.
-The flexibility of being able to balance between these losses allows us to get tractable policies with strong performance guarantees.
+In more detail, our approach is based on adaptively constructing a benchmark that has additional (but not necessarily full) information about future randomness.
+Next, in the spirit of online primal-dual methods, we use our benchmark to construct a feasible online policy.
+The centerpiece of our approach are the \emph{Bellman Inequalities}, which characterize what benchmarks are feasible, and also, decompose the regret of an online policy into two distinct terms.
+The first, which we call the \emph{Bellman Loss}, arises from computational considerations, specifically, from requiring that the benchmark is tractable (instead of a dynamic program which may be intractable); The second, which we call the \emph{Information Loss}, accounts for unpredictability across sample paths.
+Our policies trade off these two losses to get strong performance guarantees.

-To understand why a flexible benchmark is important, consider two common benchmarks for the dynamic pricing problem, wherein each request has a random valuation for an item and we must post prices for our inventory.
-One common benchmark, known as the \emph{offline} or \emph{prophet}, is based on a controller that has \emph{full information} of all the randomness; it is easy to show that no online policy can get better than $\Omega(T)$ regret against this benchmark (where $T$ is the decision horizon; see~\cref{ex:full_info}).
-An alternate benchmark, known as the \emph{ex ante} or \emph{fluid}, corresponds to replacing all random quantities with their expected values; again here, by the same argument as in ~\citep{multi_secretary,bayes_prophet}, it can be shown that no online policy can get better than $\Omega(\sqrt{T})$ regret against this benchmark.
-Our approach allows us to build benchmarks which have $O(1)$ regret for all our settings.
+Our framework allows flexibility in choosing benchmarks.
+To understand why this is important, consider two common benchmarks for dynamic pricing: a controller has inventory $B$, and posts prices for $T$ sequential customers, each of who has a random valuation.
+One common benchmark, known as the \emph{offline} or \emph{prophet} benchmark, considers a controller with \emph{full information} of all randomness; it is easy to show that no online policy can get better than $\Omega(T)$ regret against this benchmark..
+An alternate benchmark, known as the \emph{ex ante} or \emph{fluid} benchmark, corresponds to replacing all random quantities with their expectations; here again, no online policy can get better than $\Omega(\sqrt{T})$ regret~\citep{bayes_prophet}.
+Our approach however lets us identify benchmarks which have $O(1)$ regret for all our settings.

 Prophet and fluid benchmarks are also widely used in adversarial models of online allocation, leading to algorithms with worst-case guarantees.
-In contrast, our work focuses on stochastic inputs, and consequently obtains much stronger guarantees.
-In particular, our guarantees are parametric, in the sense that they explicitly depend on the distribution and the \emph{primitives}, i.e., constant parameters defining the instance.
+In contrast, we consider stochastic inputs, and consequently get much stronger guarantees.
+In particular, all our guarantees are \emph{parametric} and depend explicitly on the distributions and problem primitives (i.e., constant parameters defining the instance).
+All our policies, however, have regret that is independent of the horizon and budgets.